kylesarre/Temp-ChessProject/ExtremeChess_SDD.md

 coordinates connections between controllers and handles the GameState Possible game states are: ...
 Connections:
-a) board communicates with GC to tell UC to update graveyard
+- board communicates with GC to tell UC to update graveyard
-b) player communicates with GC to tell UC to update energy #
+- player communicates with GC to tell UC to update energy #
-c) board communicates with GC to tell UC to update piece location on board
+- board communicates with GC to tell UC to update piece location on board
-d) || update highlighted location
+- || update highlighted location
-e) || update previous moves list
+- || update previous moves list
 ### 3.4.2 UI Controller
 updates graveyard, energy amount, piece location on board, hihglighting, and player name at top
 ### 3.4.3 Player Controller